helloyzy/webprototype/README.md

 (1) can have multiple view resolvers and its priority can be defined through "order"

+### transaction support

+(1) use sessionFactory.getCurrentSession() to make @Transactional label work (sessionFactory.openSession() will open a new session and thus does not belong to current transaction scope)

 ## Integration with Hibernate 4

 Refer to this article: http://hi.baidu.com/austincao/item/fc9907da3d854e44fa576861